-Sciatica or sciatic nerve pain is a pain that accompanies the patient in the lower extremities of the body that came as a result of sliding the lumbar cartilage or due to internal bleeding or trauma to the sciatic nerve as well.
-The sciatic nerve is the largest nerve in the body and it extends from the exiting nerve roots.
-In the lumbar spinal cord, its function is to send nerve endings down the lower extremities, and among the most important sites of pain are the lower back, behind the thigh, and below the knee, and the pain may extend from the lower back across the buttocks, and despite its name sciatica, it appears more in men than in women.
+Sciatica or sciatic nerve pain refers to pain that patients experience in the lower limbs, which may be due to lumbar disc prolapse or internal hemorrhage or trauma to sciatic nerve.
+Sciatic nerve is the largest nerve in the human body and it extends from nerve roots in the lumbar spine and its function is transmitting nerve impulses down to lower limbs, and the most common sites of pain include lower back, back of the hip and below the knee, and pain can radiate from lower back through buttocks, and it is more common among males than females.

-Sciatica is treated according to the cause of the pain, meaning that in cases of a herniated disc, interventional treatment is performed with suction or laser to treat the cartilage and thus the pain is relieved, and in cases of inflammation of the lumbar nerve roots, interventional treatment is done by injecting the nerve roots or the thermal frequency of the nerve roots to end the inflammation or in In cases of inflammation or roughness of the hip joint or the posterior pelvic joint, they are treated first by injection or heat frequency.
-Either in cases of an orthostatic nerve inflammation or peripheral nerve inflammation due to diabetes, the disease is first controlled and then the pain is evaluated afterward.
+Sciatica is managed according to the cause of pain, meaning that in cases of disc prolapse interventions are done through suction or laser to repair the disc and relieve pain, and in cases of lumbar radiculopathy interventions are done through injecting nerve roots or radiofrequency ablation of nerve roots to terminate inflammation, while in cases of arthropathy of the hip or posterior pelvic joint the first line of treatment is injection or radiofrequency ablation, and in cases of sympathetic plexus inflammation or peripheral neuropathy due to diabetes mellitus we should control the cause first then reassess pain.

-The most important advantages of non-surgical interventional treatment are:
+The most important advantages of interventional non-surgical management are:

-The patient's return to work within a week.
-Reverse surgery that requires complete anesthesia with the removal of parts of the spine and the possibility of damage to the nerve canal after the operation, which may cause pressure on nerve roots that are difficult to treat and may affect the patient's activity and practice of his work and life activities.
+- The patient can go back to work within one week, in opposite to surgery which needs general anesthesia with removal of parts of the spine and the possibility of post-operative fibrosis in the spinal canal, which can compress nerve roots, and this can be difficult to treat and can affect the patient's activity and practicing his work and life activities.